 Conquer the climbs and get rewarded for your effort!
 Sequatchie Valley not only has endless miles of rolling farm roads, but it also offers multiple challenging climbs up the ridges that border the valley.
-We've chosen three of our favorite climbs and included them in the ride as optional challenges.
+We've chosen three of our favorite climbs and included them in the ride as optional challenges - with rewards!
 After crossing the finish line, swing by the Prize Table and tell us how many climbs you did on your ride.
 The more climbs, the bigger the prize!
 Special thanks to Village Volkswagen for sponsoring the 3 Mountain Challenge!

 The climbs are all out & back (UP & back), which not only allows you to continue on the base routes after conquering each climb (or skipping them altogether if your legs aren't up for it), but it also gives you a chance to scout out the descent on the way up.
 Pay attention to road surface conditions and sharp curves during the ride up.

 Because the climbs will have cyclists going up and coming down, it is extremely important to stay in your lane.
 You must stay on the right side of the road at all times.
 Do not weave into the left lane on the way up and do not use the whole road on the way down!
 If you are unable to stay in your lane while climbing or descending (or at any point on the ride) this is not the right ride for you.

 Also, please be advised that the climbs have very steep grades (up to 20%).
 Climbing gears & disc brakes are highly recommended.
 The descents can be dangerous on rim brakes if you don't control your speed.
 If you're not used to tackling long climbs or descending steep grades, please think twice before attempting them.

 5.1 miles (10.2 miles up & back) / 1,600 feet of climbing

 Available for the 35, 50 & 80-mile routes.